FACT-Finder-Web-Components/documentation/markdown/3.x/en/ff-breadcrumb-trail.md

 ## Changing the item appearance

-By annotating the `ff-breadcrumb-trail-item` with the [type] attribute you can use this item as default template for that specific BCT type.
+By annotating the `ff-breadcrumb-trail-item` with the `type` attribute you can use this item as the default template for that specific breadcrumb trail type.

 ```html
 <style>